-In these cases, a deduction (or payment to the employer by the employee) is only allowed if:
+In these cases, a deduction is only allowed if:

 - It is fair and reasonable

-- You get written notice of the deduction - a week's notice if the deduction is due to your mistake
+- You get written notice it must be at least a week's notice if it is due to your mistake

-- The amount of the deduction does is no more than the loss or cost of the service
+- The deduction is no more than the loss or cost of the service

 Mistakes on your payslip

-If you think your pay is wrong, try speaking informally to your former employer.
-Ask them to explain anything you do not understand on your payslip, or why you have not been paid.
+If you think your pay is wrong, speak to your employer first to try to sort out the problem informally.
+Ask them to explain anything you don’t understand on your payslip, or why you have not been paid.

-Your employer is allowed to make a mistake or omission on your payslip, once they can show it was an accident or due to a clerical mistake.
+Your employer is allowed to make a mistake or forget to include something on your payslip, once they can show it was unintentional or because of an administrative error.

-If you have been overpaid or underpaid, your employer will usually recoup (redeem or take back) this overpayment in the next payroll.
+If you have been overpaid by mistake, your employer will usually take back the extra money in your next payment.

-If your employer does not give you a payslip, or they give you a payslip that is deliberately made-up or untrue, they are guilty of an offence and can get a fixed payment notice.
+If your employer does not give you a payslip, or they give you a payslip that is intentionally made-up or false, they have committed an offence and can get a fixed payment notice.

 How to make a complaint

 You must make your complaint within 6 months of the date of the deduction.
-This time limit can be extended for a further 6 months, but only where you had a reasonable cause which prevented you from bringing the complaint in the normal time limit.
+The time limit can be extended for a further 6 months, but only if there is a reasonable cause for the delay.